 Check out this video for an overview of the process.

 So it comes down to a matter of stability within the seed itself.
-Think of the water and solids within the green coffee seeds as their own ecosystem…healthy, delicious coffee has a balanced internal ecosystem – and coffee with a balanced internal ecosystem can have it’s caffeine removed efficiently and with minimal affect on the subtleties of that coffee’s flavor characteristics.
+Think of the water and solids within the green coffee seeds as their own ecosystem…healthy, delicious coffee has a balanced internal ecosystem – and coffee with a balanced internal ecosystem can have its caffeine removed efficiently and with minimal effect on the subtleties of that coffee’s flavor characteristics.

 Back to the Swiss Water Process for hacking perfect Decaf:

-Green Coffee Extract (GCE) contains all water soluble components of the green coffee, which are common among all coffees.
-This means the GCE does NOT contain components of the green coffee which are responsible for the flavor characteristics – nor are those components water soluble in the green coffee state (so they don’t factor into the chemical balance which results in caffeine being transferred by osmosis).
+Green Coffee Extract (GCE) contains all water-soluble components of green coffee, which are common among all coffees.
+This means the GCE does NOT contain components of the green coffee that are responsible for the flavor characteristics – nor are those components water-soluble in the green coffee state (so they don’t factor into the chemical balance which results in caffeine being transferred by osmosis).